Tuaropaki is an Ahu Whenua Trust established by the Maori Land Court under the Te Ture Whenua Maori Act (1993).

 1951

-An advisory committee was setup under the chairmanship of Hoani Wereta and its purpose was to work with Department of Maori Affairs land development staff.
+An advisory committee is set up under the chairmanship of Hoani Wereta.
+Its purpose is to work closely with the Department of Māori Affairs land development staff.

 1952